 • You can have more than 5,000 friends.

-• Your posts focus on your modeling career only as opposed to mixing personal and professional stuff.
+• Your posts focus on your modelling career only as opposed to mixing personal and professional stuff.

 • A page has an analytics tool to gauge the impact of your posts, images, etc. You can tell posts that reached a larger audience.